We would like to give you an update following the fast-moving and ever-changing circumstances we find ourselves in

 Nor should you ask for same-day delivery or a collection as we can no longer accommodate these.
 If your delivery is urgent, then please inform your Account Manager who will do their best to prioritise your order.
 And ensure you place the order as early in the day as you can.

 For customer service issues, please email your Account Manager and they will log a case for you and our team will get back to as quickly as they can.

-Perhaps, most importantly, it is critical when asking for a delivery either to your office or to an end-user – that you ensure there is someone there to receive the delivery.
-The country’s delivery network is already under great strain and cannot afford failed deliveries, particularly as the likelihood of this will now increase at business locations.
-Clearly, this is unlikely to be the case for a home delivery!
+Perhaps, most importantly, it is critical when asking for delivery either to your office or to an end-user, that you ensure there is someone there to receive the delivery.
+The country’s delivery network is already under great strain and cannot afford failed deliveries.
+Particularly as the likelihood of this will now increase at business locations.
+Clearly, this is unlikely to be the case for home delivery!